 Power inflator is NOT an elevator button

 Okay, let me start off with one of my biggest concerns as an instructor.
 Far too often, I give students the signal to go up and to my horror, they hit their power inflator.
 Do.
 Not.
 Do.
 That.
 I can’t stress this enough.
 It seems like I can tell students over and over again, yet their first inclination is to use the power inflator as an underwater elevator switch.
 The only time a diver should be using their power inflator is to keep them from hitting/bumping along the bottom.
-In other words, you don’t inflate to go up, you inflate to merely stop sinking; to stop your descent.
+In other words, you don’t inflate to go up, you inflate to merely stop sinking; to stop or slow your descent.

 If you inflate to ascend, you run a big risk of an out of control ascent.
 Remember Boyle’s Law?
 The air you put in at depth is going to expand as you go up, and the more you go up, the more buoyant you’re going to become.
 At a certain point, you’re not going to be able to control your ascent any longer and you will have put yourself at risk of DCS as you rocket to the surface like a cork.
 I’ve been there and done that, it’s not fun!

 This may seem contrary to common sense, but you should only inflate to stop a descent and then you deflate while you’re ascending.
 In other words, while underwater, you’re generally going to inflate on your way down (once you’re underwater and actually dropping) and deflate on your way up.
 In fact, try to use your power inflator as little as possible in general, and when you do use it, make very small adjustments.